A sequence is a generalized list, consisting of zero or more values.

 Return a copy of

-argument is provided and is true, the returned hashtable is mutable; otherwise it is immutable.
+hashtable.
+If themutableargument is provided and is true, the returned hashtable is mutable; otherwise it is immutable.

 Remove all associations from

-and returns unspecified values.If a second argument is given, the current capacity of the hashtable is reset to approximately
+hashtableand returns unspecified values.If a second argument is given, the current capacity of the hashtable is reset to approximately

 Return a vector of all keys in

-.
+hashtable.
 The order of the vector is unspecified.

 Return two values, a vector of the keys in

-, and a vector of the corresponding values.Example:
+hashtable, and a vector of the corresponding values.Example:

 (let ((h (make-eqv-hashtable))) (hashtable-set! h 1 'one) (hashtable-set! h 2 'two) (hashtable-set! h 3 'three) (hashtable-entries h)) ⇒ #(1 2 3) #(one two three) ; two return valuesthe order of the entries in the result vectors is not known.

-hashtable-equivalence-function
+hashtable-equivalence-function hashtable

 Return the equivalence function used by

-to compare keys.
-For hashtables created withmake-eq-hashtable
+hashtableto compare keys.
+For hashtables created withmake-eq-hashtableandmake-eqv-hashtable, returnseq?andeqv?respectively.

-, and string-ci-hash
+The equal-hash, string-hash, and string-ci-hash

 procedures of this section are acceptable as the hash functions of a